arcan1s/ahriman/docs/architecture.rst

 Templating
 ^^^^^^^^^^

 Package provides base jinja templates which can be overridden by settings.
-Vanilla templates are actively using bootstrap library.
+Vanilla templates actively use bootstrap library.

 Requests and scopes
 ^^^^^^^^^^^^^^^^^^^

 Service provides optional authorization which can be turned on in settings.
-In order to control user access there are two levels of authorization - read-only (only GET-like requests) and write (anything) which are provided by each web view directly.
+In order to control user access there are two levels of authorization - read-only (only GET-like requests) and write (anything), settings for which are provided by each web view directly.

 If this feature is configured any request will be prohibited without authentication.
 In addition, configuration flag ``auth.allow_read_only`` can be used in order to allow read-only operations - reading index page and packages - without authorization.